 What are the benefits of ground source heat pumps?

 Heat pumps play a huge part in achieving the 2050 net-zero target.
-To incentivise the adoption of renewable heating, Microgeneration Certification Scheme (MCS) approved ground source installations are rewarded with a seven or 20-year income through the Domestic or Non-Domestic RHI.
+To incentivise the adoption of renewable heating, domestic projects featuring Microgeneration Certification Scheme (MCS) approved ground source installations are rewarded with a seven-year income through the Domestic RHI.
 Kensa’s MCS-approved heat pumps make this possible.
 See all the available funding options here.

 • Low carbon emissions & improved air quality

 Boasting high efficiencies, ground source heat pumps emit no emissions and offer a low-carbon replacement for combustion fossil fuel systems.

 According to statistics, 17,000 premature deaths could be prevented each year by reducing mortality and diseases linked to poor air quality.
 Ground source heat pumps do not create particulates, Nitrogen Oxide (NOx), or Sulphur Oxide (SOx) – all of which contribute to air pollution.

 And it doesn’t stop there.
 The more that renewable sources of power such as solar and wind contribute to the electrical grid, the lower the carbon content of electricity.
 This means that the small portion of electricity consumed by a ground source heat pump will become less and less carbon-intensive in years to come.

 Compared to oil or LPG, you can expect to save around 30-50% on heating bills.

 A ground source heat pump is powered through electricity, delivering 3 to 4kW of renewable energy for every 1kW of electrical power it consumes.
 This efficiency makes ground source heat pumps the most energy-efficient heating technology available, resulting in cheaper energy bills and low carbon.